Enrise/Taskfile/.github/CONTRIBUTING.md

 # Contributing

 Feel free to submit a PR of any kind!
-New task sections are always appriciated.
+New task sections are always appreciated.